-To the extent that these Procedures and Guidelines conflict with previous FOIA policies promulgated by City Council or the City Administration these Procedures and Guidelines are controlling.
+To the extent that these Procedures and Guidelines conflict with previous FOIA policies promulgated by City Commission or the City Administration these Procedures and Guidelines are controlling.
+To the extent that any administrative rule promulgated by the FOIA Coordinator subsequent to the adoption of this resolution is found to be in conflict with any previous policy promulgated by the City Commission or the City Administration, the administrative rule promulgated by the FOIA Coordinator is controlling.

 ^{} If the head of the public body is a board or commission, it is not considered to have received a written appeal of either a denial or a fee amount until its first regularly scheduled meeting following the submission of the appeal.
-It then has 10 business days to respond to the appeal. ‡‡ This section is not necessarily required.
+It then has 10 business days to respond to the appeal. ## This section is not necessarily required.